 Seeing beauty in nature as well as in the man-made, Andy’s work does not seek to represent that beauty in a literal way.
 With some of his chosen materials, he challenges the audience to see what he sees and, in doing so believes that he has access to a far deeper conversation about life in this age.

 While Andy’s work isn’t directly political, one can’t escape the allusion to the 20 million tonnes of commercial waste that are generated each year in Scotland alone.
 While some of his works allow the inherent appeal of a pre-used material to shine through, others, like cubic bales of crushed coke cans (see ’Fields’), are there to make us think about the sheer volume of rubbish that we produce and are being forced to take responsibility for.

-Still working with technical materials, Andy has invented new techniques including one he calls Concrete Printing (see ‘Cactus’).
+Still working with technical materials, Andy has invented new techniques including one he calls Concrete Printing (see ‘Cactus’ and ‘Under The Bridge’).
 This process, discovered partly by accident, involves images printed onto acetate transferred onto a concrete surface, which absorbs the ink.
-This results in a 2-D image which is something of an industrial fresco for the 21st century.
+This results in a printed impression which is something of an industrial fresco for the 21st century.

 The majority of his back catalogue are wall mounted works but his latest offerings are free-standing.
 Using a fine balance of natural and unnatural materials, he is exploring anatomy and the human form with a unique series of sculptures.